 Some Teaching Materials Used in the Past

-Below, you find some fun video materials I designed for teaching in the past, some quizzes, an example of a set of PowerPoint slides designed and used for a lecture on Kant, instructions for how to generate a 1-page summary of a philosophy paper.
+Below, you find some fun video materials I designed for teaching in the past, some quizzes, three examples of PowerPoint slides designed and used a) for a lecture on Kant, b) for a lecture on Scientific Explanation, and c) for a lecture on Advaita Vedānta, especially the Māṇḍūkya Upaniṣad, and instructions for how to generate a 1-page summary of a philosophy paper.
 You can also find some class visualizations here.

 PHI-1060 Symbolic Logic, Ashoka University, Monsoon (=Fall) term [2018-21]

-The video below is a heavily edited version of a scene from Shaktimaan, a Hindi television show which is basically an Indian version of Superman.
+The video below is a heavily edited version of a scene from Shaktimān, a Hindi television show that is basically an Indian version of Superman.
 I use it as part of my slides to signal what we have so far arrived at and what is yet to come.

 The video below is one I generated to introduce the last sessions of my logic class.
-I use the music from the Star Trek TOS and a voice-over that relates to my logic class and mimicks the original voice-over in its diction.
+I use the music from the Star Trek TOS and a voice-over that relates to my logic class and mimics the original voice-over in its diction.

 Philosophy 101: No Bakwās, AshokaX Horizons, Winter 2021